 Terms of reference for Representatives are as set out in the UNC Modification Rules.

-NB: In circumstances where a group of companies hold more than one licence, the group will only be entitled to make a single nomination and to exercise six (6) votes regardless of the number of licences held.
+NB: In circumstances where a group of companies hold more than one Shipper licence, the group will only be entitled to make a single nomination and to exercise six (6) votes regardless of the number of licences held.

 Rules for Nomination and (if necessary) Election to the Energy Balancing Credit Committee (EBCC)

-Objective - to enable up to nine (9) User Representatives to sit on the Energy Balancing Credit Committee (EBCC).
+Objective - to enable up to nine (9) Shipper User Representatives to sit on the Energy Balancing Credit Committee (EBCC).

 Nominations are invited from any relevant licensees who are holders of a gas shipping licence and who are bound under the terms of the UNC framework.